Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Maret 2025 23.33.52 UTC
+- WIB: Rabu, 19 Maret 2025 00.25.31 UTC
-- WITA: Rabu, 19 Maret 2025 00.33.52 UTC
+- WITA: Rabu, 19 Maret 2025 01.25.31 UTC
-- WIT: Rabu, 19 Maret 2025 01.33.52 UTC
+- WIT: Rabu, 19 Maret 2025 02.25.31 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology